adambard/learnxinyminutes-docs/scala.html.markdown

 print("Hello world")

 // Declaring values is done using either var or val
 // val declarations are immutable, whereas var's are mutable.
-Immutablility is
+Immutability is
 // a good thing.
 val x = 10 // x is now 10
 x = 20 // error: reassignment to val